httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Representation-Digest   = sf-dictionary
 ~~~

-`Representation-Digest` member-keys convey the hashing algorithm (see
+where member-keys convey the hashing algorithm (see
-{{algorithms}}) used to compute the digest.
-Member-values are the output
+{{algorithms}}) used to compute the digest
+and have no parameters.
-of the digest calculation.
-Member-values MUST be of type sf-binary.
+Member-values are the output of the digest calculation
+and their syntax is `sf-binary`.

 For example: